quinn-collins/snippetbox/README.md

 - We add session management to a new middleware chain that is only called where POST requests are received.
 - On successful POST we add a flash message to the current request context.
 - We include the flash message in the templateData struct wrapper we made to automate the display of flash messages.
+### Security
+- We used [crypto/tls/generate_cert.go](https://go.dev/src/crypto/tls/generate_cert.go) to generate a self-signed certificate for TLS for development purposes.
+- Set the `sessionManager.Cookie.Secure` value equal to `true` so that cookies are only sent when HTTPS is being used.
+- Set up Go's http library to start up a HTTPS server for us.
+- Changed the TLS config to use only eliptic curves that have assembly implementations to increase speed.
+- Addded timeouts for **IDLE:** 1 minute, **READ:** 5 seconds, and **WRITE** 10 seconds
+- Added a READ timeout of 5 seconds to help mitigate the risk from slow-client attacks.
+Set an IDLE timeout of 1 minute so it does not default to 5 seconds.
+- Added a WRITE timeout of 10 seconds to prevent data the handler returns from taking too long to write.
+### User Authentication
+-

 ## Notes